-- annul the Commission's decision dated 22 January 2002; order the Commission to compensate the applicants for their loss of earnings and other benefits caused by the aforesaid breaches of Community law; order such further or other measures as the Court may consider just and equitable; order the Commission to pay the costs.
-The Commission, supported by the Council, contends that the Court of First Instance should: - dismiss the action; - make an appropriate order as to costs.
-The nature of the dispute The applicants essentially seek compensation for the material damage they claim to have suffered as a result of the fact that they were not recruited by the Commission under contracts as temporary servants.
-The effect of their claims, as set out in paragraph 37 above, for annulment of the decision of 22 January 2002 rejecting the complaint which each of them submitted to the Commission following the implied rejection of their claim for compensation under the procedure described in paragraphs 30 and 31 above, is to bring before the Court the act adversely affecting the official in respect of which the complaint was submitted (Case 346/87 Bossi v Commission [1989] ECR 303, paragraph 10), in other words, in this case, the implied rejection of their claim for compensation.
+- order the Commission to compensate the applicants for the loss of earnings, pension, benefits and privileges occasioned by the aforesaid breaches of Community law;

+- order the Commission to pay the costs.

+- 40 The Commission, supported by the Council, contends that the Court of First Instance should:

+- dismiss the action;

+- make an appropriate order as to costs.

+The nature of the dispute

+41 The applicants essentially seek compensation for the material damage they claim to have suffered as a result of the fact that they were not recruited by the Commission under contracts as temporary servants.
+The effect of their claims, as set out in paragraph 39 above, for annulment of the decision of 14 November 2000 rejecting the complaint which each of them submitted to the Commission following the implied rejection of their claim for compensation under the procedure described in paragraphs 30 and 31 above, is to bring before the Court the act adversely affecting the official in respect of which the complaint was submitted (Case 346/87 Bossi v Commission [1989] ECR 303, paragraph 10), in other words, in this case, the implied rejection of their claim for compensation.
 Those heads of claim must be considered to be inseparable from the claim, which is in fact a single claim seeking only damages, which is the subject of the action and which is based on the unlawful act the Commission is alleged to have committed in not engaging the persons concerned under such contracts, in breach of the provisions of the JET Statutes.
 In the absence of any contractual relationship between the applicants and the Commission, the action raises the non-contractual liability of the Community.

-In the particular circumstances of the case, given that a question of public policy is involved, the Court must determine of its own motion whether the dispute must be classified as general litigation on non-contractual liability under Article 151 EA and Article 188(2) EA, or as litigation concerning relations between the Community and its servants under Article 152 EA.
-The Court of First Instance heard the submissions of the parties on this question at the hearing organised for that purpose on 23 September 2003.

-The application must be considered to fall within the category of disputes between the Community and its servants for three reasons.

-First, the assessment of the merits of the action turns on the interpretation of the JET Statutes, which, the applicants claim, gave them the right to be recruited as temporary servants.
+- 42 In the particular circumstances of the case, given that a question of public policy is involved, the Court must determine of its own motion whether the dispute must be classified as general litigation on non-contractual liability under Article 151 EA and Article 188(2) EA, or as litigation concerning relations between the Community and its servants under Article 152 EA.
+The Court of First Instance heard the submissions of the parties on this question at the hearing organised for that purpose on 23 September 2003. - 43 The application must be considered to fall within the category of disputes between the Community and its servants for three reasons. - 44 First, the assessment of the merits of the action turns on the interpretation of the JET Statutes, which, the applicants claim, gave them the right to be recruited as temporary servants.
 Moreover, the compensation claimed by each applicant is equivalent to the difference between the amount he would have received if he had worked for the Joint Undertaking as a temporary servant and what he was paid by the employer who made him available to JET.
 In circumstances such as those in the present case, in which the rights in question are those recognised by the Staff Regulations, the legal problems to be solved are comparable to those arising in cases where applicants claim the status of official or servant and where the Court of Justice and the Court of First Instance examine the disputes under the terms of litigation in staff cases (Case 65/74 Porrini and Others v EAEC [1975] ECR 319, paragraphs 3 to 13, and Case T-184/94 O'Casey v Commission [1998] ECR-SC I-A-183 and II-565, paragraphs 56 to 62).